freef/tictactoe/README.md

 From there I added the log in screen and added all the API calls specified by the requirements document.
 I've been using the requirments document as a checklist to keep me organized and focused during this project.

 ## Known Bugs
-- Only known bug is one where the API may create an extra game in the event of a draw upon resetting the board.
+-  ~~Only known bug is one where the API may create an extra game in the event of a draw upon resetting the board.~~ Corrected 2/19/18

 ## Wirerames
 [![Wireframe 1](https://i.imgur.com/ydHFv9P.jpg)
 [![Wireframe 2](https://i.imgur.com/GeW18Hz.jpg)

 ## User stories
-- As a user i want to put an x or o on any space so that I make track my moves
+- As a user I want to put an x or o on any space so that I make track my moves
 - As a user I want the game to keep track of moves so that it can tell me when the game ends
 - As a user i want the other player to only be able to place pieces in untaken spaces so that I don't need to worry about cheating
 - As a user I want to be told the results of the game when a game ending condition is met so that both myself and my opponent can know the results of the game